Complements of Schubert polynomials: Introduction

-As a consequence, the normalization of the Schur polynomial $s_\lambda(x)=s_\lambda(x_1,\ldots, x_k)$ is Lorentzian \cite[Theorem 3]{Huh}.
-This is because, as explained in the proof of \cite[Theorem 3]{Huh}, one can find a Grassmannian permutation $w\in S_n$ and a positive integer $\ell$, where $n>k$ and $n>\ell$, such that $s_\lambda(x)=x_1^\ell\cdots x_k^\ell \S_w(x^{-1})$.
-The Lorentzian property of $\N(s_\lambda(x))$ can be used to verify Okounkov's log-concavity conjecture \cite[Conjecture 1]{Okounkov} for the Littlewood-Richardson coefficients in the special case of the Kostka numbers, see \cite[Theorem 2]{Huh}.
+is Lorentzian, see \cite{Bra,Huh} for the precise definition of Lorentzian polynomials.
+As a consequence, the normalization $\N(s_\lambda(x))$ of a Schur polynomial is Lorentzian \cite[Theorem 3]{Huh}.
+This can be used to verify Okounkov's log-concavity conjecture \cite[Conjecture 1]{Okounkov} for the Littlewood--Richardson coefficients in the case of Kostka numbers \cite[Theorem 2]{Huh}.

-Huh, Matherne, M\'esz\'aros and St.\,Dizier \cite[Conjecture 15]{Huh} conjectured that for each $w\in S_n$, the normalized Schubert polynomial $\N(\S_w(x))$ is Lorentzian.
-Motivated by this conjecture, we attempt to investigate the following problem:
+Huh, Matherne, M\'esz\'aros and St.\,Dizier \cite[Conjecture 15]{Huh} further conjectured that the normalization $\N(\S_w(x))$ of each Schubert polynomial is Lorentzian.
+Motivated by this conjecture, we investigate the following problem: